GitauHarrison/notes/unit_testing/unit_testing_in_flask.md

 (venv)$ touch test_web_app.py
 ```

 The first test case we are going to look at is to determine the application's instance.
 A flask application's instance of the project in review is in the variable `app` as seen in `app/__init__.py`.
 You've seen that `app` is called in almost all other modules, for example, `routes.py` needs this flask instance to create endpoints.
 If we are going to test every aspect of the application, chances are we will need the flask instance in each test.
-This will make our work tedious, so we are going start by defining common initialization and destruction tasks in a single place.
+This will make our work tedious, so we are going to start by defining common initialization and destruction tasks in a single place.

 ```python
 # test_web_app.py